Appropriate Adults

 • supervision to ensure skills are always to maximum impact

-• an open door policy with the invitation to visit us at our hubs at any time
+• an open door policy with the invitation to visit us at HQ

 • invitations to social events so all volunteers have the chance to meet and share experiences